clairecashmore17/pws-text-editor/README.md

 ## Installation

-This program can be run in a browser at with the provided url, or you may clone the repository and run
+This program can be run in a browser at with the provided url, or you may clone the repository and run on your local computer after

+- npm install
+- npm start

 ## Usage